-The principal of the school himself discovered that the students had improved their behavior, were less short-tempered and were able to reflect on their bad actions.
+The school principal discovered that the students had improved their behavior, were less short-tempered, and were able to reflect on their bad actions.

 Meditation isn’t just about sitting quietly and thinking.
 It goes much further than this.
 It allows you to find yourself, to see how you’re feeling, think about your actions, and ponder your strengths and weaknesses, and so on.

-Furthermore, it helps you to calm down and eliminate the stress that sometimes permeates our lives.
+Furthermore, it helps you to calm down and reduce the stress that sometimes permeates our lives.
 It also distances us from anxiety and unwarranted concerns.

 Many parents can meditate with their children at home.
 The problem is that they don’t have the time and they usually don’t bother to learn the precise techniques of this practice to carry it out.

 However, what they don’t contemplate is that this practice is both necessary and very beneficial.
 It’s not a waste of time or something we could do without.